SeanKilleen/seankilleen.github.io/_posts/2023-08-04-my-process-for-submitting-pull-requests.md

 ## It Starts With a Work Item

 Typically, I like to start any pull request by creating an issue or work item in the system I'm using to track those things.
 This helps ensure the work is visible.
-It also allows discussion on the value of that particular work, and space to think about its implimentation.
+It also allows discussion on the value of that particular work, and space to think about its implementation.
 Showing up with a pull request skips those valuable steps and might lead to re-work.
 Lastly, having a work item means I might be able to split the work into multiple small pull requests, allowing me to move work through faster by doing it in smaller batches.